hmunish/space-travelers-hub/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Run tests

+To run tests, run the following command:

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### Deployment

+You can deploy this project using:

 ### `npm run build`